-This course is a study of the health care system and the role of PTA within it.
+Health Occupation Seminar is a study of the health care system and the role of PTA within it.
 Topics include health care organizations; department policies and procedures; evidence based research; professionalism; legal and ethical issues, community resources, documentation, billing, and coding; and application for licensure and work.

-Prerequisites: PTA 104 with a grade of "C" or better and Reading Proficiency.
+Prerequisites: PTA 104 with a grade of "S" and Reading Proficiency.